barebox/barebox/Documentation/user/virtio.rst

 and cooperates with the hypervisor.
 This enables guests to get high performance network and disk operations, and gives most of the performance benefits of paravirtualization.
-In the barebox case, the guest is barebox itself, while the virtual environment will normally be QEMU_ targets like ARM, RISC-V and x86.
+In the barebox case, the guest is barebox itself, while the virtual environment will normally be QEMU_ targets like ARM, MIPS, RISC-V or x86.

 Status
 ------